Eskimon/twitch-connect4/README.md

-*(Note: If you like this, I think you will like my streamin management tool: [DeckyDecky](https://deckydecky.com), One tool to rule them all 😀 !)*
+*(Note: If you like this, I think you will like my streaming management tool: [DeckyDecky](https://deckydecky.com), One tool to rule them all 😀 !)*

-🇺🇸 For instructions in English: Stay here!
+- 🇺🇸 For instructions in English: Stay here!
-🇫🇷 Pour des instructions en Francais : [c'est ici](https://github.com/Eskimon/twitch-connect4/blob/master/README.fr.md) !
+- 🇫🇷 Pour des instructions en Francais : [c'est ici](https://github.com/Eskimon/twitch-connect4/blob/master/README.fr.md) !

 # Installation